Planning Your Trip

 Things to Do

 Italy is one of the most fabulous destinations in the world and ranks high on most travelers' must-see lists.
-As the seat of the once-mighty Roman Empire, home of the Catholic Church, and the birthplace of the Renaissance, its historical, artistic, and cultural treasures are too numerous to count.
+As the seat of the once-mighty Roman Empire, home of the Catholic Church, and the birthplace of the Renaissance, its historical, artistic, and cultural treasures are almost too numerous to count (in fact, it boasts 55 UNESCO World Heritage Sites).
 Italy is also a spectacularly beautiful country, with dazzling monument-filled cities, charming small towns, plus gorgeous beaches and mountain ranges.
 And the food?
 Don't even get us started.
 Let's just say there's a reason Italian cuisine is celebrated the world over.

 This Italy trip-planning guide is a starting point for organizing your trip of a lifetime, deciding where to go and what to see, how long to stay and most importantly—what to eat!